sg-s/xolotl/docs/reference/matlab/xolotl.md

 **Description**

-This method creates a "currentscape", or a visualization of the fractional contribution of each current at each point in time
+This method creates a [currentscape](https://elifesciences.org/articles/42722), or a visualization of the fractional contribution of each current at each point in time

 When called with one output, no plot is created, but the raw normalized